Work

 Investor portal, rebuilt for clarity.

-A self-service platform rebuilt so investors could track holdings, access documents, and verify performance without calling support — and trust what they saw when they got there.
+A self-service platform rebuilt around verified data — so investors could track holdings, access documents, and trust the numbers without calling support to confirm them.

 Role